 Research

-As to my interests in applied political theory, I have worked on the relationship between institutions and social norms, the role of institutions in maintaining justice, and practice-dependent approaches to justice.
-I am currently mainly interested in issues of global, international and transnational socio-economic justice, with a particular focus on the interdependence between domestic and international justice.
+As to former, I have worked on the relationship between institutions and social norms, the role of institutions in maintaining justice, and practice-dependent approaches to justice.
+I am currently mainly interested in issues of global socio-economic justice, with a particular focus on the interdependence between domestic and international concerns.
+My most recent research projects have focused on global institutional design, the normative implications of tax competition, the fate of labour standards in a globalized world, and the possibility of political action across borders.
+From 2012 to 2014, my research on global justice was supported by a Sofja Kovalelvskaja award.